DaphneKodithuwakku/sriroute-frontend/README.md

 ###  5. Cultural Sensitivity Guide
  **Problem:** Travelers unknowingly violate customs.
  **Solution:** A guide on proper etiquette, dress codes, and photography rules.
- **Why We Stand Out:** Integrated with the pilgrimage planner, visual guides, and AI chatbot support.
+ **Why We Stand Out:** Integrated with the pilgrimage planner, visual guides, and AI chatbot supports.